What is Lymphedema?

 I'm going to compare lymphedema to a traffic jam.
-Imagine if traffic is "lymph", the road is your "extremity", and the traffic jam is "lymphedema".
+Imagine if traffic is "lymph", the road is your arm or leg, and the traffic jam is a condition called "lymphedema".

 To create movement on the road, you have to get the vehicles moving.
 Think of it like this - the vehicles (or protein-rich fluid containing toxins and bacteria) will continue to build up due to the stagnation.

 The best and most effective way to remedy this situation is to enlist the help of a traffic officer, or "therapist" to coordinate the flow and get things moving again - be it yourself (self-care) or a professional (Certified Lymphatic Therapist).

 Lymph ("traffic"), when aided by manual therapy, eliminates the back-up and moves the traffic, or "lymph", in a more productive and systematic manner.
 As a result, you do not have a build-up of toxins, bacteria, and waste in your tissues, and thus - reduced swelling and improved immune function!